kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/foo-ifoo-is-an-anti-pattern.md

 published: October 14, 2013
 tags: [design-patterns, architecture]
 comments:
-  - Email: "graphite@joeyguerra.com"
+  - email: "graphite@joeyguerra.com"
-    Message: "<p>Can we go further?
+    message: "<p>Can we go further?
 Can't we just say that class Oauth2Authentication is the interface?
 I mean, why do I have to care if it implements IAuthenticate?
 Do I care if it implements that \"interface\" or do I care if it has or doesn't a method called Authenticate?</p>"
-    Name: "Joey Guerra"
+    name: "Joey Guerra"
-    When: "2013-10-15 02:08:23.000"
+    when: "2013-10-15 02:08:23.000"
-  - Email: "disqus@wyldeye.com"
+  - email: "disqus@wyldeye.com"
-    Message: "<p>You've brought up two future posts. :-)</p><p>I would say the interface is the Authenticate method.
+    message: "<p>You've brought up two future posts. :-)</p><p>I would say the interface is the Authenticate method.
 I hinted at this at the end of <a href=\"https://kijanawoodard.com/violating-isp-with-constructor-injection\" rel=\"nofollow\">https://kijanawoodard.com/viola...</a></p>"
-    Name: "Kijana Woodard"
+    name: "Kijana Woodard"
-    When: "2013-10-15 14:44:03.000"
+    when: "2013-10-15 14:44:03.000"
 ---
 This simple code, used in so many examples, has always bothered me.